alirbara/easy-update/README.md

-# easy-update
+# Easy Update

-Update your Debian based linux with ease.
+This simple script updates your apt repositories, updates the programs and reboots your system whether there was a kernel upgrade as well.

 ## Run